 But why are some of us like this?
 It has a lot to do with our executive functions and control processes - or lack thereof.

 Generally, neurotypicals have fewer difficulties with switching from Task A to Task B. However, ADHD children and adults often lack the executive control needed for transitioning from one thing to the next.
 Executive functions are a set of skills your brain uses to organize memories, thoughts, and emotional responses.
 When there's a deficit in this skill-set, that organization tends to quickly turn into chaos.

 For example, let’s say you’re gaming on your Nintendo Switch or doom-scrolling through Instagram, and you check the time.
-You know you should start getting ready to meet a friend - but instead, your thumb just keeps scrolling or smashing the B button.
-A voice in your head says, “Hey!
+You know you should start getting ready to meet a friend - but instead, your thumb just keeps scrolling or smashing B. A voice in your head says, “Hey!
 Get ready!
 Maybe put the phone and video games down now?!”

 Executive dysfunction, while not technically a separate disorder according to the DSM-V, is a common struggle among many humans, but it especially burdens the ADHD community.
 It's strongly correlated with inattention, forgetfulness, organizing tasks, time-management, and critical and creative thinking.

 - Getting out of bed in the morning

 - Getting out of your car after parking